Elouise Edwards: Activism and career

 In 1984, Edwards spearheaded the organisation of what would become the Manchester Sickle Cell & Thalassaemia Centre through her work at the Moss Side Family Advice Centre.
 Recognising the lack of information available and understanding of sickle cell disease in the community, the centre brought public health officials together to study the number of community members impacted by the disease, the services they needed, and whether providers were able to service these needs.
-Raising funds through local businesses, the research they financed found large numbers of persons with sickle cell disease in Greater Manchester, as well as a high incidence of Thalassaemia.
+Raising funds through local businesses, the research they financed found large numbers of persons with sickle cell disease in Greater Manchester, as well as a high incidence of Thalassemia.
 The centre taught the community about the disease and also worked to provide counselling and referral services.
 In 1991, it changed its name when funding was permanently provided by the Manchester Health Authority.
-Edwards was one of the founders in 1986, or Cariocca Enterprises Manchester Limited, an organisation created to expand entrepreneurial opportunities in the inner-city.
+Edwards was one of the founders in 1986, of Cariocca Enterprises Manchester Limited, an organisation created to expand entrepreneurial opportunities in the inner-city.
 In 1988, she began an archival project, the Roots Family History Project (also known as the Roots Oral History Project), to collect the stories of British migrants.
 She managed the project until 2012, when she donated the material she had collected to the Ahmed Iqbal Ullah Race Relations Resource Centre.

 In 1989, Phil Thomas, a psychiatrist working at Saint Mary's Hospital for the Manchester Royal Infirmary was invited by Edwards and the other founders of CHEL to serve on the steering committee of the African Caribbean Mental Health Project.
 Thomas conducted research into the Black people confined in mental institutions and confirmed the disproportionate misdiagnoses and number of confinements.
 The organization continued to provide educational information and support to families, but also secured government funding to enable the appointment of staff in hospitals, home care, community clinics and secure facilities to support African and Caribbean people and families on mental health services.
 In 1990, Edwards became the chair of the NIA Center in Hulme, now the Niamos Center, which served as an Afro-centric arts and cultural hub, promoting dance, drama, and music.